twolfson/twolfson.com/articles/design-for-developers.md

 [Sinatra]: http://www.sinatrarb.com/

 # Topics not covered
+There were a bunch of design topics that we didn't cover in this article.
+Here are some high level interesting ones:

 - Color theory, meaning behind colors and how they complement/constrast each other
 - Personas, creating characters to explore different use cases
 - Design process, multiple stages a designer may use while designing